kermitt2/grisp/README.md

 ### Haddop processing of Wikipedia XML article dump files

+Once all the required resources have been downloaded via the provided script, see above, we can run the pre-processing of the Wikipedia dumps.

-The parsing and processing of the Wikipedia XML article dump files is computationally expensive and we are using an Hadoop process for this purpose.
+The parsing and processing of the Wikipedia XML article dump files is computationally expensive, it has to be parallelized and we are using an Hadoop process for this purpose.
 A pseudo distributed mode (just running the process on one machine with several CPU) is enough for reasonnable processing time.
 A "real" distributed mode has not been tested for the moment and is thus currently not supported.

 Create the hadoop job jar: